 - When removing vulnerable parts from larger items, make sure they are wrapped and placed in a clearly labeled smaller box so you can put it all back together at the new house.

-- Heavy large but fragile or expensive items like paintings, pianos and such need to be handled very carefully.
+- Heavy large but fragile or expensive items like paintings, pianos, and washing machines must be handled carefully.
 Expert movers will have experience with moving such items.
-Make sure they have layers of protection and do not move around during transportation.
+Ensure they have protection layers and do not move around during transportation.

 - Put the heavy things in first making sure everything is immobilized.
 If there is still room around a heavy or larger item put in some lighter things around it.
 Do not make boxes heavier than 50 pounds.
 Less than that if you cannot manage that.